Shailja Patel

-Shailja Patel is a Kenyan poet, playwright, theatre artist, and political activist.
+Shailja Patel (born 1970) is an Indian-Kenyan poet, playwright, theatre artist, and political activist.
 She is most known for her book Migritude, based on her one-woman show of the same name, which was funded by the Ford Foundation.
 CNN characterizes Patel as an artist "who exemplifies globalization as a people-centered phenomenon of migration and exchange."
 She divides her time between Nairobi, Kenya, and Johannesburg, South Africa.
 She is a founding member of Kenyans For Peace, Truth and Justice, a civil society coalition that works for an equitable democracy in Kenya.
 Her book, Migritude, was published by Kaya Press in 2010.

 Biography

 Patel's poetry, performance art, and essays are often centered on the themes of imperialism, migration, globalization, colonialism, women, and the African and South Asian diasporas.
 Patel is a founding member of Kenyans For Peace, Truth and Justice, a civil society coalition that works for an equitable democracy in Kenya.

 Patel noted in an interview with the Voice of America: "As an artist I move toward the forms that move me.
 I’ve been a poet from childhood.
 When I migrated to the United States and discovered slam, it blew me away, so I immersed myself in it.
 When I began to write pieces that were too long and complex to slam, theater was the natural space to move into.
 Now I’ve come full circle to writing again, making work—books, poems, political essays—that migrate freely across continents and languages, independent of my physical body."